-His department's National Telecommunications and Information Administration also recommended that China Mobile's application offer voice traffic between the US and other countries be rejected.
+He added the department's National Telecommunications and Information Administration recommended the Federal Communications Commission turn down China Mobile's application to offer voice traffic between the US and other countries.

 US officials imposed the ban because of what they said were false statements by the firm regarding the illegal sale of goods to Iran and North Korea.

-ZTE pleaded guilty to those charges in March last year and was hit with USD 1.2 billion in fines.
+ZTE pleaded guilty to those charges in March last year and was hit with $1.2 billion in fines.